zepgram/module-rest/README.md

     throw $e;
 }
 ```
-It has no value for the code and for the business because you are throwing the same exception and hiding the real error.
+It has no value for the code because you are throwing the same exception and hiding the real error.
 Try/catch MUST only be used when you are able to handle errors for your feature (detailed logs, retry etc...).

 Also, the `Throwable` catch here will never throw.<br>The module only return `Internal` and `External` exception.<br>
 Others exceptions thrown are technical exception, they are returned when you do not implement the module correctly.

-To handle ALL exceptions thrown by this module you can catch `Zepgram\Rest\Exception\RestException`
+To handle ALL exceptions thrown by Zepgram_Rest you can simply catch the `Zepgram\Rest\Exception\RestException`

-## Issues
+## Issues & Improvements

-If you encountered an issue during installation or with usage, please report it on this github repository.
+If you encountered an issue during installation or with usage, please report it on this github repository.<br>
+If you have good ideas to improve this module, feel free to contribute.